6thfdwp/learning-thoughts/notes/Parse-api-server.md

   // if no cache options, InMemoryCacheAdapter will be used
   // loadAdapter support various adapter option format, could be module name (String), function or Class,
-  // eventually resolves them to object that contains necessary methods implemented,
+  // eventually resolves them to object that contains necessary implemented methods,
   // these required methods will be defined in base Class (like interface) for a particular adapter const cacheControllerAdapter = loadAdapter(